-For more details, including objectives, proposed priorities and values, and proposed outcomes, please see these documents:
+For more details and history, including objectives, proposed priorities and values, and proposed outcomes, please see these documents:

 The working group emerged from strategic planning done by the Homegrown Minneapolis Food Council in early 2013, which was informed by community input at the December 2012 stakeholder event and the work done during the first two phases of Homegrown Minneapolis.